MrR0807/Java_Notes/Mastering_Concurrency_Java_9.md

 * Group (millis): 77757
 * Group (seconds): 77

-# Chapter 3: Managing Lots of Threads - Executors
+# Managing Lots of Threads - Executors

 With low level (Threads and implementing Runnable) approach, you're responsible for creating and manning the thread objects and implementing the mechanisms of synchronization between the threads.
 However, it can create some problems, especially with those applications with a lot of concurrent tasks.
 If you create too many threads, you can degrade the performance of your application or even hang the entire system.

 Java version 5 included the Executor framework to solve these problems and provide an efficient solution that is easier to use for programmers than the traditional concurrency mechanisms.

 ### Basic characteristics of executors